kamu-data/kamu-docs/content/cli/get-started/demo.md

 weight: 11
 categories: []
 aliases:
+  - /cli/demo
+  - /cli/self-serve-demo
+  - /cli/get-started/self-serve-demo
 ---

+## Online Demo Environment
+The self-guided demo is available online at: https://demo.kamu.dev

+{{<info>}}
+The capacity of this environment is limited and you may experience a worse performance than running it on your machine.
+{{</info>}}

+## Video Intro
 Check out this video for a quick overview of key functionality:
 {{<youtube-list PLV91cS45lwVG20Hicztbv7hsjN6x69MJk>}}

 The demo described below will guide you through the basics of using `kamu` and let you try out most of the tool's features without having to install it.

-## Run in a Browser
-The demo is also available online at: https://demo.kamu.dev

-{{<info>}}
-The capacity of this environment is limited and you may experience a worse performance than running it on your machine.
-{{</info>}}

 ## Run It Yourself